thunderer/Shortcode/README.md

 echo $shortcode->parse('[sample argument=value]content[/sample]');
 ```

-If parsed finds shortcode that is not supported (no registered handler) it will return whole blocks without any modification.
+If parser finds shortcode that is not supported (no registered handler) it will return whole blocks without any modification.
+When opening and closing shortcode do not match, parser ignores closing fragment and considers it as a self-closing shortcode.

 ## License